DETROIT INTERNET EXCHANGE

-Discover the United State’s 9th Largest Internet Exchange Point
+Discover the 9th Largest Internet Exchange Point in the United States

 The Detroit Internet Exchange (DET-iX) is a not-for-profit Regional Internet Exchange Point (IXP).
 This IXP, where networks come together to peer or exchange traffic, reduces the traffic a member purchases from an upstream transit provider.
 The collaboration of local, regional, and global networks allows traffic to be shared freely between members rather than paying a large Tier 1 provider to make the connection.